 Prior Baccalaureate Degree

 Students who have completed a baccalaureate or professional degree from an institution, regardless of whether the institution is an unaccredited or foreign school, are not eligible for Pell, FSAG or FSEOG funds.
 Whether the degree is accepted or recognized by Florida SouthWestern State College does not change the student’s eligibility status.

 Change of Circumstances

 Some families experience an unexpected change to their household income during the course of an academic year after the completion of their FAFSA.
 Some common occurrences that can cause a change to household include:

-- A change in employment status (full-time to part-time/loss of employment) 10 weeks or longer
+- A change in employment status (full-time to part-time/loss of employment) Reduction in salary or wages

 - Medical expenses that are not covered by insurance